Compare Rates and Save on Life Insurance

 529 plan

-A 529 plan is a tax-advantaged saving plan your child can use to pay for K-12 tuition, apprenticeship programs or college.
+A 529 plan is a tax-advantaged saving plan your child can use to pay for K–12 tuition, apprenticeship programs or college.
 Each state has a 529 plan, which can differ in fees and other benefits or drawbacks.
 There may be fees for enrollment, administration and asset management.
-Qualified withdrawals are federal income tax-free and maybe state income tax-free, depending on the state.
+Qualified withdrawals are federal income tax-free and may be state income tax-free, depending on the state.
 This plan is best for kids planning to pursue an apprenticeship or higher education or who need funds to pay for primary or secondary school education.

-Education Savings Account (ESA)
+Education savings account (ESA)

-Uniform Gift to Minors Act (UGMA)
+Uniform gift to minors act (UGMA)

 With a UGMA account, parents can gift cash, bonds, stocks or mutual funds to the trustee account.
 The first $15,000 in annual gifts are federal income tax-free, but anything over that will be taxed at the minor’s tax rate.
-Depending on the state, the child will become the sole owner when they reach 18 or 21.
+The child will become the sole owner when they reach 18 or 21, depending on the state.
 The custodian can use the funds for the child’s welfare or education, but the funds are not limited to education expenses like the first two.
 Since the account is the minor’s, it can affect financial aid eligibility.

 Self-savings

-Mandy Sleight is a licensed insurance agent and has worked in the industry since 2005.
-She has her property, casualty, life and health licenses.
-Mandy has worked for well-known insurance companies like State Farm and Nationwide Insurance, and most recently as the Operations Coordinator for a startup employee benefits company.
+Mandy Sleight is a licensed property, casualty, life and health insurance agent with 20 years of experience in the industry.
+She has worked for major insurance companies like State Farm and Nationwide, and most recently as the Operations Coordinator for a startup employee benefits company.

-Mandy earned her Bachelor of Science degree in Business Administration and Management from the University of Baltimore and her Master of Business Administration from Southern New Hampshire University.
-She uses her vast knowledge of the insurance industry and personal finance combined with her writing background to create easy-to-understand and engaging content to help readers make smarter choices with their budgets and finances.
+Sleight holds a business administration and management degree from the University of Baltimore and a master's in business administration from Southern New Hampshire University.
+She uses her vast knowledge of insurance and personal finance to create easy-to-understand and engaging content to help readers make smarter choices with their budgets and finances.

 sources